-- Projects related to history outside the state of Victoria - Hard copy printed publications - Digitising of temporary or permanent public records - Launch events, catering, marketing, advertising, promotion and media - Travel costs - Development of and training in cataloguing software.
-Please refer to the appendix for a comprehensive list of freely available information and training in cataloguing of collections - Capital works, building and infrastructure projects for example: - construction and repair of buildings to store objects, or - conservation of building fabric - Provision of cash prizes, commercial gifts or grants to third parties - Retrospective costs costs that the organisation has already paid for out of its own funds or costs incurred prior to successful grants being awarded - Ongoing operational costs such as salaries for ongoing positions, rent or utilities.
-This includes salary costs of staff who may be managing or involved in the project for example, salaries paid to Board Members of the organisation acting as a consultant - Applicants who do not meet the Eligibility Criteria outlined in these guidelines - Applications not submitted in the format specified in these guidelines - Applications submitted after the funding round has officially closed, or
+- Projects related to history outside the state of Victoria. - · Hard copy printed publications. - Digitising of temporary or permanent public records.

-- Projects that will be completed prior to receipt of funds and/or outside of the three year completion of the funding round - Applications that do not include supporting documentation such as quotes and written approval from project partners and participants
+- Launch events, catering, marketing, advertising, promotion and media. - · Travel costs. - Development of and training in cataloguing software.
+Please refer to the appendix for a comprehensive list of freely available information and training in cataloguing of collections. - Capital works, building and infrastructure projects for example: - construction and repair of buildings to store objects, or - conservation of building fabric. - Provision of cash prizes, commercial gifts or grants to third parties. - Retrospective costs costs that the organisation has already paid for out of its own funds or costs incurred prior to successful grants being awarded. - Ongoing operational costs, such as rent, utilities or salaries for ongoing positions. - Payment to organisation Board Members, staff, volunteers or anyone within the organisation acting as a consultant for the project. - Subscription costs, such as web hosting fees etc, after the three year funding period has ended. - Applicants who do not meet the Eligibility Criteria outlined in these guidelines. - Applications not submitted in the format specified in these guidelines. - Applications submitted after the funding round has officially closed. - Projects that will be completed prior to receipt of funds and/or outside the three year completion of the funding round.